gixxerblade/gixxerblade.github.io/README.md

 * Pre-calculus Algebra
 * College Algebra

 > In my own words, I believe Computer Science is the study of how computer systems interact with software systems to produce a desired outcome.

+#### 12/2/19

+##### Intro to algorithims.

+* Find the fastest 3 horses - There are 25 horses among which you need to find out the fastest 3 horses.
+You can conduct race among at most 5 to find out their relative speed.
+At no point you can find out the actual speed of the horse in a race.
+Find out how many races are required to get the top 3 horses.
+* Circular array